sophielrt/Pokemon_Top_Trumps/README.md

 ### Game UI
 ![Game UI](./assets/readmefile-assets/ui-game.JPG)
 User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
-This page uses 2 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite and the Pokémon cards contain a Pokéball image.
+This page uses 2 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite, and the Pokémon cards contain a Pokéball image.
 The User Interface of this page answers user story 1.

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
 The Game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.